Hiroreco/enreco-archive/recap-data/glossary/lore/locations/library-entry.md

 ### Lore and Journals

-Lore played a crucial role in the second chapter, uncovering the kingdom’s history, the rise of the Stains, and hidden truths that shaped the world.
+Lore played a crucial role in the second chapter, uncovering the [kingdom’s](#entry:libestal-ancient-entry) history, the rise of the [Stains](#entry:stains-entry), and the hidden truths that shaped the world.
 These pieces of lore were found throughout the heroes’ travels—from forgotten ruins to the depths of ancient dungeons.

 **General Lore**
 Contained records on major figures and the overarching history of the kingdom of Libestal.